NILSHOP/Custom-Four-Step-Demand-Model-From-Scratch-/README.md

 ---

-## 🚀 Notes
+## Notes

 - All data are synthetic and meant for demonstration.
-- Inspired by a CE 457 term final question at BUET.
+- Inspired by a term final question of the course CE 457: Urban Transportation Planning and Management at BUET.